rescala-lang/REScala/Modules/LoRe Compiler Plugin/README.md

 ## Examples

 - The `sourceExamples` file contains around 50 example definitions using various syntax with Sources across integers, strings and booleans
+- The `derivedExamples` file contains around 17 example definitions for function/method/property calls and Derived instantiations
+- The `interactionExamples` file contains around 14 definitions for types (List, Map), arrow functions, and Interactions with various method calls on them